Angela Aki - TODAY

 Angela Aki - Tashika ni

-July 23, 2007 at 8:49 pm | In Angela Aki | No Comments
+July 23, 2007 at 8:49 PM | Posted in Angela Aki | 1 Comment

 Tags:

-1. Tashika ni
+1. Tashika ni (たしかに)

 2. Tashika ni -piano version-

 Even though Tashika ni is quite a charming song that is very upbeat and free spirited, I couldn’t get over how repetitive it was.
 The verses and how she transitioned to the chorus by singing whoa whoa whoa were my favorite parts of the song.
-The first half of the song is great but near the end, that’s when the repitition begins to appear.
+The first half of the song is great but near the end, that’s when the repetition begins to appear.
 She begins to repeat the same phrases over and over and I thought it was kind of annoying.

 Track 2 is the piano version of the song.
 I thought the piano was overshadowed by the other instruments in the original so I thought this version was great.
-Even though the piano version is almost a minute shorter than the original, it still has that repitition.
+Even though the piano version is almost a minute shorter than the original, it still has that repetition.

 Overall Rating